rendeirolab/wsidata/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-wsidata: Efficient Data Structures for Whole Slide Image Analysis and IO
+wsidata: Efficient data structures and IO for whole slide images analysis
 =========================================================================